mendersoftware/mender-docs/202.Release-information/01.Release-notes-changelog/docs.md

 New changes in meta-mender since sumo-v2018.08:

 * Fix regression in QEMU launching after changing image name in 897195ddc3f.
-* GRUB: Pass kernel arguments from bootargs variable instead of hardcoded.
+* GRUB: Pass kernel arguments from bootargs variable instead of hard coded.
   This allows it to be overridden or modified by adding a script snippet which sets the variable.
   Also log kernel messages to both screen and serial port by default,